Innovate or Die: Bold Action, Connected Minds, and a Leadership Team with Vision

 Inspiration from the Top Innovators

 Need some more innovation motivation?
-Check out the full list of Fast Company’s Innovation by Design competition of last year’s winners.
+Check out the full list of Fast Company’s Innovation by Design competition winners.
 Each organization demonstrated new ideas on the key principles of innovation: functionality, originality, beauty, sustainability, user insight, cultural impact, and business impact.
 A few innovation highlights: